-Staffordshire County Council is the admissions authority for the schools listed on the published admission numbers document.
+Staffordshire County Council is the admissions authority for the schools listed on page 16 to 17 of this document.
 It is our policy to try and meet parents' wishes where possible, however in some cases there may be more applications for a particular school than there are places available.
 Although parents have the right to express a preference for the school that they wish their child to attend, there is no guarantee of a place being offered at their preferred school where this is the case.